 What Makes This Book so Great Tor is my tenth published book, released January 16th 2014 in the UK by Corsair, and January 21st 2014 by Tor in North America.
-It won the Locus Award for Best Non-Fiction in 2015.
+It won the Locus and Alfie Awards for Best Non-Fiction in 2015.

 This is a collection of the best of my posts on Tor.com, a hundred and thirty of my first five hundred.
 They’re mostly pieces about older books — Adams, Brust, Bujold, Butler, Clarke, Cherryh, Delany, Heinlein and so on, along with some consideration of what makes a series and how and why we read for pleasure.
 There are also a couple of spoof pieces written as April Fools.

 I didn’t want “re-reading the Classics” on the cover, but we couldn’t think what to put instead that worked better.
 There’s certainly some discussion of classics of the genre, but there’s also lots of discussion of books everyone had forgotten except me, and pretty good books nobody would call classics but which deserve to be remembered and talked about.
 “Re-reading a whole bunch of random books I like” didn’t have quite the right ring to it, though that’s what it is.
 Some people have been calling this “The non-fiction sequel to Among Others“.
 That’s not what I intended, but I can see how it works as that.
 I expect that if you like the burbling about SF in Among Others you’ll enjoy reading more of it here, though I like to think I am a little more mature now.
 (On the other hand, I called it What Makes This Book so Great, so who am I kidding?)